The Bondman (novel): Background

 In his autobiography, Hall Caine claimed that he identified the key thematic base for the novel as early as 1883, when he first began to consider fiction writing.
-However, it was not be until many years later and after a number of other novels that he would take up the story.
+However, it was not until many years later and after a number of other novels that he would take up the story.
 Caine claimed that the novel was based on the Biblical story of Jacob and Esau, although this has been questioned by his modern biographer as a later attempt to deflect the charge of questionable moral bases to his novels.

 Caine was greatly interested in Iceland because of its connections to the Isle of Man through a shared Norse heritage and because of the Norse sagas which he admired greatly.
 Caine was particularly impressed by his friend William Morris’ four-volume translation from the Icelandic of the Saga of Sigurd the Volsung and the Fall of the Nibelungs, published in 1876.

 Caine began work on The Bondman in March 1889, at Aberleigh Lodge, Bexley Heath, Kent.
 He finished the novel in October of the same year at his new home of Castlerigg Cottage, Keswick.